Anaemia and Iron Deficiency

 A vital trace mineral, iron is found in two different forms: heme iron is found in meat, fish and poultry; non-heme iron is found in plant foods.
 Experts agree that non-heme iron isn’t as easily absorbed by the body as heme iron.
-But vitamin C can increase its absorption, which is why people who need more iron are often advised to drink a glass of fruit juice with their meals instead of having tea or coffee, both of which reduce iron absorption.
+But vitamin C can increase its absorption, which is why people who need more iron are often advised to drink a glass of orange juice or another juice drink with added vitamin C when they take their iron supplement (xi).

 Foods are rich in iron include oysters, clams, mussels, liver, sardines and red meat, while vegetarian sources include fortified breakfast cereals, wheat bran, beans, lentils, nori seaweed, nuts, pumpkin seeds, eggs, dried apricots, blackstrap molasses and dark green leafy vegetables.